Royal Infantry of Albania: Structure

 The original plan was for the army to have three "infantry groups"(="Grupit Këmbsorisë"), each of three infantry battalions, three mountain batteries (2 x 65mm L/17), an engineer company and supporting elements such as transport, logistics and signals.
-Grupit I seems to have never been formed, but Grupit II and Grupit III did exist before 1939, both headquartered at Tiranë.
-Apparently these were no longer constituted on April 7, and the former commander of Grupit II had by that date become commander of Zona I.
+Grupit I seems to have never been formed, but Grupit II and Grupit III did exist before 1939, both headquartered at Tirana.
+Apparently, these were no longer constituted on April 7, and the former commander of Grupit II had, by that date, become commander of Zona I.